openstack-charmers/openstack-bundles/development/openstack-base-trusty-mitaka/README.md

     curl http://cloud-images.ubuntu.com/xenial/current/xenial-server-cloudimg-amd64-disk1.img | \
         openstack image create --public --container-format=bare --disk-format=qcow2 xenial

-Images for other architectures can be obtained from [CloudImages][].
+Images for other architectures can be obtained from [Ubuntu Cloud Images][].
 Be sure to use the appropriate image for the cpu architecture.

 ### Configure networking